 When you make this Sweet Potato Casserole by Florian Nouh, it’ll fill your home with the aroma of fall.
 Warming flavors of cinnamon and maple syrup are combined with sweet apple, hearty and comforting mashed sweet potato, and a creamy almond sauce that ties it all together.
 It’s topped with crunchy, buttery candied pecans to make a wonderful, fall-approved, and satisfying side dish.

-Peffe Stahl‘s Stuffed Mushrooms With Toasted Onion Mashed Potatoes are a beautifully paired duo that can function as either an appetizer or side for the holiday.
+Peffe Stahl‘s Stuffed Mushrooms With Toasted Onion Mashed Potatoes are a beautifully paired duo that can function as either an appetizer or a side for the holiday.
 It’s surprisingly simple, so you can use this recipe if you need to whip something up in a pinch.
 The mashed potatoes take only 6 ingredients and 4 steps.

 Source: Potato and Eggplant Bake

-This warm and cozy Potato and Eggplant Bake by Katie Culpin and Josh Bailey is a guaranteed for any family gathering or party this Thanksgiving.
+This warm and cozy Potato and Eggplant Bake by Katie Culpin and Josh Bailey is guaranteed for any family gathering or party this Thanksgiving.
 Thinly sliced potatoes and eggplant are slathered in thick coconut cream, layered on one another, topped with bread crumbs and herbs, and then baked in the oven until crispy on top.
 Creamy and nourishing goodness at its finest!

 Jennifer Harmon‘s Mashed Potato Casserole combines two classic Thanksgiving sides: mashed potatoes and sweet potato casseroles. has a layer of mashed potatoes, then a layer of cauliflower gravy, then a final layer of minced broccoli.
 The mashed potato layer has an undetectable can of white beans mixed in for protein.
 The gravy is made of puréed cauliflower as well as mushrooms.

 These Creamy Scalloped Potatoes With Thyme by Lisa Lotts are simple, but they deliver.
-Homey and comforting, this dish is made by layering thinly sliced potatoes and onions, adding plenty of bechamél (non-dairy, in this case) and seasoning with mustard, salt, and thyme.
+Homey and comforting, this dish is made by layering thinly sliced potatoes and onions, adding plenty of bechamél (non-dairy, in this case), and seasoning with mustard, salt, and thyme.
 The result is a warm, flavorful, and tender dish that goes perfectly with any main.

 Source: Holiday Sweet Potato Bake

 Katrina Nixon‘s Holiday Sweet Potato Bake has just the right amount of sweetness to be a crowd hit.
-Apples and pecans are coated in a blend of holiday spices, to give them palette-pleasing depth of flavor.
-They’re then layered with sweet potatoes and baked to perfection, ready to serve alongside roasted green vegetables like broccoli and Brussel sprouts.
+Apples and pecans are coated in a blend of holiday spices, to give them a palette-pleasing depth of flavor.
+They’re then layered with sweet potatoes and baked to perfection, ready to serve alongside roasted green vegetables like broccoli and Brussels sprouts.

 This hearty Mixed Root Mash by Christine DesRoches has a rich mushroom-based gravy, and steamed greens to balance it all out.
 This recipe is naturally gluten-free and grain-free!
-The combination of potatoes, parsnips, and turnip is healthier than ordinary mashed potatoes while still being starchy and comforting, especially with this rich mushroom gravy on top.
+The combination of potatoes, parsnips, and turnips is healthier than ordinary mashed potatoes while still being starchy and comforting, especially with this rich mushroom gravy on top.